 Innovation and imagination have turned the famous Liseberg Christmas Market in Gothenburg, Sweden, into a spectacular and surreal holiday experience.
-Liseberg is Scandinavia's largest amusement park; it's here that a "live" Christmas tree (red- and green-robed singers on a tree-shaped structure) serenades visitors, skaters glide in Santa suits and an entire bar made of ice beckons tourists with (literally) ice-cold drinks.
+Liseberg is Scandinavia's largest amusement park; it's here that you can take a sleigh ride through the snowy woods while skaters glide on the ice rink in Santa suits, and an entire bar made of ice beckons tourists with (literally) ice-cold drinks.
 Snack on Swedish foods from meatballs to pickled herring in addition to holiday favorites like mulled wine, marzipan and waffles.

 Berlin Christmas Markets, Germany

 Berlin's the place to be if you want to go Christmas market hopping.
 The city hosts dozens of different Christmas markets throughout the holiday season.
 The Berlin markets are vibrant, teeming centers for holiday cheer -- the scene is more "Jingle Bell Rock" than "Silent Night."
 Highlights include thousands of crafts, antiques, foods and holiday gifts; Christmas music concerts; horse and carriage rides; giant Christmas pyramids; and even a carousel for youngsters.